 phone: +30 210 6393200 ext.
 248

-Ms. Filippou has worked at ACS Athens since 1997, and has served as Admissions Officer; she has also held various administrative support roles at the school.
+Ms. Filippou was born in Athens but raised in Chicago, Illinois.
+She has worked at ACS Athens since 1997, and has served as Admissions Officer; she has also held various administrative support roles at the school.

 Ms. Anderson received a Bachelor of Arts in Chemistry from Douglass College, an Master of Science from Rutgers University in Chemical Engineering and a Master of Business Administration (MBA) from Columbia University in Finance.

 She is the library manager for the Elementary and the Academy / Middle School Libraries.

 Ms. Arnold was born and raised in Germany and moved to Athens in 1996.